geostyler/geostyler/README.md

 ### <a name="developing-geostyler-data-parsers"></a>Developing GeoStyler Data Parsers

 Developing GeoStyler data parsers follows the same pattern as described in [Developing GeoStyler Style Parser](#Developing-GeoStyler-Style-Parsers), but keep in mind that **data parsers have to implement the [GeoStyler Data interface](https://github.com/geostyler/geostyler-data).**

+## <a name="license"></a>License

+GeoStyler is released under the BSD 2-Clause license.
+Please see see the file `LICENSE` in the root of this repository.